 Online training update

-Reducing the Risk has delivered training online since May 2020 in order to equip professionals, volunteers and individuals in the community with the confidence and knowledge to recognise domestic abuse, respond safely to those experiencing abuse, and record and refer appropriately.
+Reducing the Risk has delivered training online since May 2020 in response to Covid-19 in order to equip professionals, volunteers and individuals in the community with the confidence and knowledge to recognise domestic abuse, respond safely to those experiencing abuse, and record and refer appropriately.

-If you would like to arrange Intro to DA and/or Impact on Children and Families training (details below) for your organisation, please email firstname.lastname@example.org.
+If you are not in Oxfordshire and would like to arrange Intro to DA and/or Impact on Children and Families training (details below) for your organisation, please email firstname.lastname@example.org.

 Introduction to Domestic Abuse